h4ck0lympus/AP-Computer-Science/module2/README.md

 ### Constructor

-Constructor is a piece of code that deals with argumets that are passed to a new instance when an object is initialized using `new` keyword.
+Constructor is a piece of code that deals with argumets that are passed to a new instance when an instance is initialized using `new` keyword.
 It helps in initializing instance variables.

 3 arguments have to be passed:
 - owner name (string)